Samos, a legendary Greek island steeped in beauty, is found in the eastern Aegean Sea off the coast of Asia Minor (Asian Turkey).

 The Castle of Lykourgos Logothetis

 The Castle received its name from Lykourgos Logothetis, the leader of the Revolution against the Turks.
-The Castle played a significant role in the Revolution and was used as its headquarters.
+It played a significant role in the Revolution and was used as its headquarters.

 The Roman Baths